prateeppyntk/data-projects/Drinker Classification By Body Signal/README.md

 ## About Project
-We will build a machine learning model to classify drinkers and non-drinkers by using body signals including gender, age, weight, height, blood test results and smoking status.
-We uses K-Nearest Neighbors Classification model and Logistic Regression model for prediction.
-Last, we will compare their performances with test/unseen data.
+* We will build a machine learning model to classify drinkers and non-drinkers by using body signals including gender, age, weight, height, blood test results and smoking status.

+* We will use K-Nearest Neighbors Classification model and Logistic Regression model for classification.

+* Last, we will compare their performances with test/unseen data.

 ## Problems